787 (song)

-"787" is a song by Puerto Rican reggaetón recording artist Ivy Queen.
-It features additional vocals provided by Zion & Lennox and Jowell.
-The song was written by Queen along with Xavier Sanchez and the producers Jorgie Milliano and Chaz Mishan and released as a single on June 6, 2019.
+"787" features vocals by Ivy Queen, with harmonies and backing vocals by fellow artists Jowell, Zion & Lennox.
+The song was written as a tribute by Ivy Queen, predominantly, along with her longtime collaborator, Xavier Sanchez, and producers Jorgie Milliano and Chaz Mishan.
+The song was officially released as a single on June 6, 2019.

-The song peaked at number forty-one on the Billboard Latin Airplay chart and number twenty-three on the Billboard Latin Rhythm Airplay chart.
+The song peaked at #41 on the Billboard Latin Airplay chart and #23 on the Billboard Latin Rhythm Airplay chart.